blami/adventofcode/README.md

 programming puzzles.

 ## Usage
-I restrict myself to use of Go standard library.
+I restrict myself to use of Go standard library (and sometimes `exp`).
 All solutions are meant as standalone binaries that read input from `stdin` and print usually 2 lines (solutions of part 1 and 2) to the `stdout`.

 To run any of the solutions do simply run:
 `cat ./YYYY/DD/test.txt | go run ./YYYY/DD`